princebillygk/myblogs/_notes/kotlin-learning.markdown

 <br><br><br>

 ## Enum Class
-* Cannot be defined in local class
+* Cannot be defined in local scope
 * use `name` property to get the name of item
 * use `ordinal` property to get the index